-Assessment Criteria Demonstrate competence to evaluate the performance of horses and riders working over show jumps up to 1.20m.
+Assessment Criteria Demonstrate competence to evaluate the performance of horses and riders working up to Advanced Medium level.
 Demonstrate competence to recognise and explain a range of strengths and areas to develop in performance.
 Demonstrate clear communication skills.
 The range and scope of the section will include Candidates will assess two horse and rider partnerships.
 Horses/ponies/riders capable of various qualities of work from limited to very good.
 Sole or shared use of an enclosed area either surfaced or on grass.